Director of Major Gifts

 • Work with Chief Development Officer to establish quarterly fundraising goals and strategies, identify a shifting portfolio of donor prospects to cultivate, and execute specific “moves” (e.g., meetings, event invitations, donor materials) to build meaningful relationships with prospective donors and exceed revenue targets.

-• Develops and executes innovative strategies for obtaining both new and returning donors.
+• Develop and execute innovative strategies for obtaining both new and returning donors.

-• Identifies, cultivates, solicits, and stewards donors and prospective donors for major gifts of all ranges.
+• Identify, cultivate, solicit, and steward donors and prospective donors for major gifts of all ranges.

 • Design and execute leadership gift solicitations annually for a portfolio of high-level prospective donors.

-• Organizes prospective donor visits both for new qualification engagements as well as stewarding existing donors.
+• Organize prospective donor visits both for new qualification engagements as well as stewarding existing donors.

 • Plan and execute donor events to bring prospects closer to EHS.